zostay/Smack/README.md

 * You should now be able to open a browser and put `http://0.0.0.0:5000/` in the location bar, and see a message familiar to programmers world wide.

+* There are other examples in the t/apps directory that you can look at to start to get an idea of how it works.